 Step 1: Scorecarding

 First things first: know your numbers.
-It’s difficult to plan well for a giving year if you don’t know your previous numbers and trends over the previous years.
+It’s difficult to plan well for a giving year if you don’t remember your previous numbers and trends over the last years.
 “Knowing the numbers” might sound overwhelming.
 You might be wondering what numbers you need to know.
 I have one word for you: scorecard.
 Your scorecard is a collection of key data related to development for the calendar year (not fiscal year) that will inform your new giving goals for the upcoming year.
 If you haven’t started the process of scorecarding, I encourage you to begin with the most important numbers and build from there:

-- Number of total monthly giving commitments in place and total monthly giving: Know the expected dollar amount each from monthly givers and find a way to identify who these people are.
-How many of them do you have and is this number growing?
+- Number of total monthly giving commitments in place and total monthly giving: Know the expected dollar amount each from monthly givers, and find a way to identify who these people are.
+How many of them do you have, and is this number growing?

 - Total number of donors